HubTou/PyLists4C/DOC.md

 ```C
 extern void listFreeStr(STRING*); // NB: passing the previous STRING by address to reset it
 ```
+The STRING pointer is resetted to NULL after use.

 Example uses provided just above...

 ### listPrint()